RobertoMachorro/Moped/README.md

 General developer audience has been loosing interest in macOS development and gained interest in [iOS cross platform development like Apple Marzipan](https://techcrunch.com/2018/06/04/apple-is-bringing-the-best-of-ios-to-macos/).
 Yet, macOS has gotten more powerful and feature rich, which makes it still an enticing platform to develop on.
 The big problem is that documentation, tutorials and QA/Forums materials are getting stale, with older API that no longer applies, it's getting harder as a developer to find up-to-date macOS support.

+Most of the technology used in this App comes straight from Apple, we are just re-using the built-in stuff in a smart, clean way.
+If you scroll through the commit history, you'll (hopefully) understand how it was all pieced together.
+Please check the *Resources* section here for references and links.

 *MacPad* intends to be a showcase application and reference of a Document-Based Application, built on Swift, newest Cocoa API and fully Storyboard based.

 ## Contributing